Digital art of a megalodon shark based on interpretations that it looked like a large modern great white shark.

 O. megalodon was not only the biggest shark in the world, but one of the largest fish ever to exist.

-Without a complete megalodon skeleton to measure, these figures are based on tooth size.
+No one has ever found complete megalodon skeleton, so previous body length estimates have been based on tooth size.
+These suggest a maximum length of 15–18 metres.
 Megalodon teeth can reach 18 centimetres long.
-In fact, the word megalodon simply means 'large tooth'.
+In fact, the word megalodon simply means ‘large tooth’.
 These teeth can tell us a lot, such as what these massive animals ate.

 Research from 2022 suggests that megalodon’s size may have been affected by where it lived, with those in colder water growing to larger sizes.